 Growing up, Hanna Nour always questioned misogynistic practices within her religion.
 The older she grew, the more questions she had about women’s rights within Islam.
-Those questions eventually led her to the Critical Thinking Unit, AHA Foundation’s campus program.
+Those questions eventually led her to the Critical Thinking Fellowship, AHA Foundation’s campus program.

 June 28, 2021

 As a Moroccan-American and ex-Muslim, Hanna wants to use her voice to explain the downfalls in the Islamic faith as it pertains to the treatment of women and the LGBTQ+ community.
 Now a senior at the University of Central Florida, she is double-majoring in Sociology and Biomedical Sciences with the goal of becoming a medical doctor all while serving as a fellow of our Critical Thinking Fellowship (CTF).
 In an interview for our blog, she talked about how she came to join the CTF, her thoughts on Islam, and why she thinks reformation is needed.

 These are the opinions of Hanna Nour and not necessarily those of AHA Foundation.

 AHA Foundation: Please tell us how your fellowship with CTF began.
 How did you first hear about CTF, why did you want to become a fellow, and what did you hope to achieve and learn?

 Hanna Nour: When I left Islam, I discovered a community of dissenters of which I had no idea existed.
 One of the first ex-Muslims I found was Yasmine Mohammed, a prominent human rights advocate, and critic of Islam.
 Through Yasmine’s social media, I learned of Ayaan Hirsi Ali, AHA Foundation, and this fellowship with the CTF.
 This fellowship was incredibly enticing as it provided the opportunity to advocate for overlooked human rights violations.